 Applications of Bernoulli’s Equation

-The Bernoulli equation and principle finds a wide range of applications in the engineering fluid dynamics.
-This theory is applied for designing aerospace wing and for designing pipes for hydroelectric plants.
+The Bernoulli equation and principle find a wide range of applications in engineering fluid dynamics.
+This theory is applied to designing aerospace wings and for designing pipes for hydroelectric plants.
 Bernoulli’s equation is popularly used to:

 - find pressures